 I remembered that I had uploaded copies of birth certificates onto a cloud service.
-So I went onto the cloud service (Mediafire) and downloaded a copy of the two birth certificates in PDF format onto my smart phone.
-I figured since the requirements don’t specify whether the copies must be hard or soft copies, we should be fine and I was ready to fight!
+So I went onto the cloud service (Mediafire) and downloaded a copy of the two birth certificates in PDF format.
+I figured since the requirements don’t specify whether the copies must be hard or soft copies.
+We should be fine and I was ready to fight!